-This page highlights several initiatives currently underway, as well as standards we uphold and programs we operate that advance equity.
+This page highlights the initiatives currently underway, as well as standards we uphold and programs we operate that advance equity.

-The PESB upholds cultural competency standards in order to ensure the cultural responsiveness of Washington State educators.
-As background, in 2009 the Legislature charged the PESB with identifying model standards for Cultural Competency, in partnership with the Education Opportunity Gap Oversight and Accountability Committee (EOGOAC).
+The PESB upholds cultural competency standards (PDF) in order to ensure the cultural responsiveness of Washington State educators.
+As background, in 2009 the Legislature charged the PESB with identifying model standards for cultural competency, in partnership with the Education Opportunity Gap Oversight and Accountability Committee (EOGOAC).
 Those standards we co-developed and are integrated into our educator preparation program standards and upheld across all programs.

-The purpose of the pilot to policy grant and work group is to increase systemic equity in educator preparation programs across the state, by providing capacity building grants, technical assistance, training, and a work group focused on shared learning and resources.
-This work will also inform broader PESB policy for monitoring equity and cultural responsiveness of programs through the new Indicator Based Program Review (IBPR) process.
+The purpose of the Advancing Equity Grant (AEG) is to increase systemic equity in educator preparation programs across the state, by providing capacity building grants, technical assistance, training, and a workgroup focused on shared learning and resources.
+This work will also inform broader PESB policy for monitoring equity and cultural responsiveness of programs through the new program review model.

-The Teaching Equity Network is a network of cross-sector collaborators promoting equity in the educator workforce, partnerships between teacher preparation programs, community orgs, and school districts, and ongoing training on culturally responsive practices for educators.
-The Professional Educator Standards Board (PESB), Washington Education Association (WEA) and the Center for Excellence in Careers in Education (CECE) are partnering to create and provide this opportunity and provide grants of up to $5,000 on an ongoing basis for partnership events across the state.
+The Teaching Equity Network is a network of cross-sector collaborators promoting equity in the educator workforce, partnerships between teacher preparation programs, community organizations, school districts, and ongoing training on culturally responsive practices for educators.
+The Professional Educator Standards Board, Washington Education Association (WEA) and the Center for Excellence in Careers in Education (CECE) are partnering to create and provide this opportunity and provide grants of up to $5,000 on an ongoing basis for partnership events across the state.

 The PESB has core programs that also address equity in the educator workforce.
 The two programs listed below specifically focus on diversifying the educator workforce, and are bolstered by several resources and grants, as well as staff support and technical assistance.